 Beyond Borders: How ECER is Driving Global Brand Growth in the AI Era

-BEIJING, CHINA, CHINA, May 29, 2026 /EINPresswire.com/ -- Under the theme "Going Global Without Borders, Growing Without Limits," the prestigious Extraordinary AI Globalization Growth Summit recently convened in Shenzhen.
-The high-profile event gathered tech pioneers and industry leaders to discuss the future of cross-border trade, featuring an insightful presentation by Alex Chen , Senior Vice President of ECER.
+BEIJING, CHINA, CHINA, June 2, 2026 /EINPresswire.com/ -- Under the theme "Going Global Without Borders, Growing Without Limits," the prestigious Extraordinary AI Globalization Growth Summit recently convened in Shenzhen.
+The high-profile event gathered tech pioneers and industry leaders to discuss the future of cross-border trade, featuring an insightful presentation by Chen Erhang, Senior Vice President of ECER.
 Chen shared profound strategic insights on how export enterprises can successfully build and scale their brand presence overseas in the era of Large Language Models (LLMs).

 Seizing the AI Search Wave: Upgrading the Independent Site Ecosystem